mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Active and Reactive Power Injection from Generators
-To calculate the active and reactive power injection from generators at a specific bus, use:
+To calculate the active and reactive power supply associated with a specific bus, use:
 ```@repl WLSACStateEstimationSolution
 active, reactive = supplyPower(analysis; label = "Bus 1")
 ```